NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 * sandbox (no longer optional)

 CSP 2 also introduces script and style hashes and nonces.
 You'll find a good write-up on this on the `Mozilla blog <https://blog.mozilla.org/security/2014/10/04/csp-for-the-web-we-have/>`_.
 NWebsec supports script and style nonces as of version 3.2.0.

+`CSP level 3 <https://www.w3.org/TR/CSP3/>`_ adds quite a few new directives over these, currently supported by NWebsec are:

+* manifest-src
+* block-all-mixed-content

 `Upgrade Insecure Requests <http://www.w3.org/TR/upgrade-insecure-requests/>`_ adds another CSP directive, see :doc:`Upgrade-insecure-requests` for details.